 There was a Kaiser Permanente study that found adults that wrote down their food over a 6 month period of time lost more than double the amount of weight than those who did not.
 My hypothesis was that this would also apply to kids.

 I’ll be honest with you, I think kids are actually better at this than adults.
 Kids are so innocent in their tracking, where as adults, we get in our own way.

 We’ve actually seen kids being a positive influence overall on the health of the family.

-My favorite statistic is that 86% of parents report seeing a “noticeable change” in their child’s awareness of eating healthier, more nutritious foods and being more active daily when they saw them using the fit@school program (fitbook jr in the schools).
+My favorite statistic is that 86% of parents report seeing a “noticeable change” in their child’s awareness of eating healthier, more nutritious foods and being more active daily when they saw them using the [email protected] program (fitbook jr in the schools).
 It’s very obvious that these kids are soaking in the knowledge as kids do; we just have to make it available to them.